OnionIoT/Onion-Docs/Omega2/Projects/oled/stock-ticker.md

 We also use the [Onion's `pyOledExp` module](https://docs.onion.io/omega2-docs/oled-expansion-python-module.html) to provide control of the OLED Expansion.

-The complete project code can be found in Onion's [`oled-twitter-display` repo on GitHub](https://github.com/OnionIoT/oled-twitter-display).
+The complete project code can be found in Onion's [`oled-stock-ticker` repo on GitHub](https://github.com/OnionIoT/oled-stock-ticker).

 ### Ingredients